kt-korbeld/restartFRESCO/README.md

 The script makes use of the numpy library for python.
 Other than that it assumes the scripts and software required for FRESCO is properly set up.
-Copy the script into the directory where the original `todolist` script is located.

 The only input is the location of the executable.
 (This is either Foldx or Rosetta, depending on the calculations).
+Simply copy the script into the directory where the original `todolist` script is located and run the script.
 This should look something like this:

 ```